Bo'ness: Economy and landmarks

 Bo'ness is now primarily a commuter town, with many of its residents travelling to work in Edinburgh, Glasgow or Falkirk.
 Present-day attractions in the town include the Bo'ness & Kinneil Railway, the Birkhill Fireclay Mine and the local motor museum.
 Kinneil House, built by the powerful Hamilton family in the 15th century, lies on the western edge of the town.

 Bo'ness is also home to the recently refurbished Hippodrome Cinema, which is the oldest picture house in Scotland.
 The building, along with many other buildings in Bo'ness, was designed by Matthew Steele, a local resident and architect.
 The Hippodrome was built in 1912.
 Some footage of it survives from 1950 during the Bo'ness Children's Fair Festival.
 The Bo'ness Children's Fair Festival continues to this day, covered by Valley FM, a local radio station that broadcasts for a limited number of days each year to cover the festival.

-Bo'ness also has their own theatre name The Barony Theatre, Bo'ness which was transformed into a theatre in the 20th Century, prior to this it was known as a primary school 'Borowstoun Primary' Annually their band of player's 'The Barony Player's' put on acclaimed plays such as The Steamie, Gregory's Girl, Dad's Army and The Crucible.
-They also host visiting companies who produce in their venue such as the annual pantomime which is always a sell out success.

 The town's war memorial is on a hill overlooking the Forth on Stewart Avenue.
 The war memorial is in the form of a large granite obelisk and was unveiled on 12 July 1924, with later plaques added after the Second World War.
 The town also has a commemorative clock and lantern, erected in 1985 through donations from the Linlithgow and Bo'ness Rotary Club.

 The current Bo'ness library is in a restored early 18th century building (previously the West Pier Tavern) on Scotland Street.
 The previous Carnegie library was in the Town Hall but moved to its current home in 1980 once conversions were completed.

-Churches
+Religion

 There are a number of churches, including Bo'ness Old Kirk, Carriden Parish Church, St Andrew's Parish Church, Craigmailen United Free Church, St. Catharine's Episcopal Church, Bo'ness Apostolic Church, Bo'ness Baptist Church, The Bo'ness Salvation Army and St. Mary of the Assumption Roman Catholic Church.
 Rev Albert Bogle, minister at the town's St Andrew's Church, was the Moderator of the General Assembly of the Church of Scotland for 2012 to 2013.
 Craigmailen United Free Church is a Victorian Gothic church constructed between 1883 and 1885 and designed by the architects McKissack & Rowan.
 Bo'ness Old Kirk is a Victorian church that was completed in the Corbiehall area of the town in 1888 and that replaced a much older church building.